-November 26, 2010 – my daughter and I took the boat out – to make sure that it would run ok for the camping trip, and to check on the site my buddy and I were going to be using.
+My daughter and I took the boat out to make sure that it would run ok for the camping trip, and to check on the site my buddy and I were going to be using.
 The site we had reserved was occupied on November 26th so my daughter and I could not stop and take a look at it.
-So we just turned around, and headed back home.
+We just turned around, and headed back home.
 The boat ran fine, so there were no worries there.

 I spent the evening of Sunday, November 28 going through my gear, getting my large MOLLE pack together, rounding up some MREs and Mountain House Meals, charging AA batteries for the camera and flashlight, charging D batteries from my Maglight, dug the tent out… etc.

 At 9:00 pm central time, The Walking Dead comes in AMC.
 So I take a break from getting my gear ready to watch a little TV.